hivemq/hivemq-policy-cookbooks/behavior-validation/publish-quota/README.md

 ### Policy output

-Excessive amount of `System.log` calls used in the policy produces an output that facilitates understanding of the policy's behavior.
+The abundant use of `System.log` in the policy produces a log output that facilitates understanding of the policy's behavior.

 ```text
 INFO  - Behavior policy max10: hmq_hqIfS_1_8aad39794e58fb849f2608750600ef27 transitioned from Initial to Connected on MQTT - Inbound CONNECT at 1696972060994